Graduate credit may be earned in the following courses:

 The following grading system is used in reporting a final evaluation of the work of graduate students in courses or thesis research: A, B, C, D, and F. The grade point equivalents are 4, 3, 2, 1, and 0, respectively.
 A graduate student may not elect to take a course under the credit/no credit option.

 Grades of D and F carry no graduate credit but will be used to determine the student’s grade point average.
 Failure will normally be indicated by a D; a grade of F indicates that the student has not achieved even a minimum grasp of the essentials of the course.
-A grade of F can also result from failure to withdraw officially from a course (see Change of Registration and Reduction/Refund of Fee Charges Upon Withdrawal).
 A student has the privilege of repeating a course once, but the repetition is treated merely as another course, along with the first, in calculating the student’s grade point average.
-Any course grade of D or F must be repeated and passed with a grade of A or B.
+Any required course grade of D or F must be repeated and passed with a grade of C or better

 Upon transfer to a new graduate program, a student with concurrence of the advisor, program director and department chair, may petition to the dean of Graduate Studies for the exclusion from the calculation of the student's grade point average previous courses that do not apply to the new degree program.
 The grades will be removed from the GPA calculation but will remain on the transcript.
 In no case may courses be excluded from the calculation of the grade point average once a graduate degree has been conferred.